marcelschoen/e_ink_rpg/NOTES.md

 * Rescue quest turns into boss fight when rescued NPC turns out to be villain
 * Random Bandit attacks -> maybe also solvable with dialogue tree
 * Random attacks on unlocked location -> trigger defense quest
+* Hired NPC turns on player / is in bed with bandits from quest

 # Difficulty levels